pivotal/docs-tap/application-accelerator/best-practices/accelerators.hbs.md

 Each accelerator must have only one base technology stack (combined with related tooling) and one target architecture.
-For example, if you use both Spring Boot and C# .NET Core applications in your target environment you must set up two separate accelerators.
+For example, if you use both Spring Boot and C# .NET Core applications in your target environment, you must set up two separate accelerators.
 Mixing multiple technology stacks and multiple target architectures makes both the directory structure and acceleratory.YAML unreadable.